istio/istio.io/content/en/docs/tasks/traffic-management/ingress/ingress-control/index.md

 because you configure the requested host properly and DNS resolvable.
 Thus, you use the host's domain name in the URL, for example, `https://httpbin.example.com/status/200`.

-You work around this problem for simple tests and demos as follows:
+You can work around this problem for simple tests and demos as follows:

 {{< tabset category-name="config-api" >}}